markallisongit/blog/content/posts/2022/azure-pipelines-variables/index.md

 ✔ Good for

 * Sharing values across multiple Azure Pipelines
-* A golden source for secrets when needing to deploy key vaults
+* A golden source for initial population of key vault secrets

 ❌ Not so good for

-* Portability, what if you want to move to Octopus Deploy?
+* Portability.
+What if you want to move to a different CI/CD tool?
 * Source controlling variables
-* Visibility, they are hidden
+* Visibility, they are hidden away

-### Pipeline variables
+### Azure Pipelines variables

 I haven't really found a use for these except for testing.
 I prefer to use parameter files for Azure resources or [Runtime parameters](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters?view=azure-devops&tabs=script).
-These will be more commonly used when building Visual Studio projects.
+Pipeline variables are more commonly used when building executable code, with the `MSBuild` task, for example.

 ```yaml
 # Set variables once